ArkBog/drumkit/README.md

   body.style.setProperty("--alert-color", "#ffd60a");
   body.animate([{ opacity: 0 }, { opacity: 1 }], { duration: 500 });
   localStorage.setItem("mode", "dark");
-  btnLight.classList.remove("active");
-  btnDark.classList.add("active");
+  iconLight.classList.remove("active");
+  iconDark.classList.add("active");
 }

-buttonMode.addEventListener("change", () => {
-  if (buttonMode.checked) {
-    lightMode();
-  } else {
-    darkMode();
-  }
-});
+btnLight.addEventListener("click", lightMode);
+btnDark.addEventListener("click", darkMode);
 ```
 This block of code are creates functions for dark and light mode.
-First, the function gets a local storage and runs a right mode, also setting a checkbox to correct status.
+First, the function gets a local storage and runs a right mode.
 Next functions gets a :root and change colours as appropriate.
 Functions also sets a right preferences in local storage and changing display of buttons.
-In the next steps, a listener was added that reacts to a checkbox status change.
+In the next steps, a listeners were added.

 ```
 const pads = [